Mijura/holdem-poker/README.md

 ### Determiner of best hand - server (Pharo)

-Implementation of this application part is stored in folder with name "evaluator".
+Implementation of this application part is stored in folder with name "determiner".
 To start the server, take a few steps:

 1) get repository
 ```